671432/JustMe/README.md

 - refactored the projects page to use a "scroll snapping" layout
 - replaced the placeholder images
 - added a link to the website title that goes to the homepage
-- made the bottom part of the hero image scroll with the navbar
+- made the bottom part of the hero image scroll with the navbar (removed)
 - added a layout for mobile devices (changes depending on screen width)
-- styling of the background is now being applied to embeded pages and potentially also iOS devices
+- styling of the background is now being applied to embeded pages and iOS devices
-- fixed scaling for mobile devices after changing dropdown size
+- fixed scaling for mobile devices after changing project dropdown size (dropdown menu removed in favor of scroll snapping layout)

 # image sources
 - Notes: https://www.peakpx.com/en/hd-wallpaper-desktop-vqego